pypa/packaging.python.org/source/discussions/distribution-package-vs-import-package.rst

 ---------------------------

-.. [#non-identifier-mod-name] Although is technically possible to import packages/modules that do not have a valid Python identifier as their name, using :doc:`importlib <python:library/importlib>`, this is vanishingly rare and strongly discouraged.
+.. [#non-identifier-mod-name] Although it is technically possible to import packages/modules that do not have a valid Python identifier as their name, using :doc:`importlib <python:library/importlib>`, this is vanishingly rare and strongly discouraged.